Islam in Belarus: Cultural herritage

-The history of Islam in Belarus begins in the 14th century, as the Grand Duchy of Lithuania invited Tatars from the Golden Horde to assist with the protection of their borders.
 The Tatars, however, soon settled in Lithuania, as well as in neighbouring Poland, and by the end of the 16th century, an estimated 100,000 Tatars lived in the Polish–Lithuanian Commonwealth, including the descendants of border guards, voluntary immigrants, and prisoners of war.
 From this group came the Lipka Tatars.
 In the early 19th century, several Tatars fled to the Ottoman Empire amidst rumours of forced baptisms of Muslims.